wnk4242/wnk4242.github.io/_pages/research.md

 - The application of Bayesian meta-analysis in studies of research replicability

    Psychologists are currently faced with a pressing methodological challenge: developing a universally accepted, empirically validated framework to evaluate outcomes of replications.
-I propose adopting the Bayesian hypothesis testing within a meta-analytic framework, marking the first step toward bridging this gap.
-In my research, I explore the application of meta-analytic Bayes factors for this purpose and how well they answer the following question: _“Do the pooled data from all replications support or refute the presence of the psychological effect?”_ More importantly, my research expands our understanding by answering an essential follow- up question: _“How often are our conclusions about the replicability of original studies incorrect, based on their replications?”_
+I propose adopting the Bayesian hypothesis testing within a meta-analytic framework and explore how well such an approach answers the following question: _“Do the pooled data from all replications support or refute the presence of the psychological effect?”_ More importantly, my research expands our understanding by answering an essential follow-up question: _“How often are our conclusions about the replicability of original studies incorrect, based on their replications?”_ Moving forward, my aim is to apply the advancements from my current research to empirical replication data.
+This effort aligns with my long-term objective of developing a statistical framework designed to assess the replications of advanced and complex research designs.